AaronPoon/essence-running/README.md

 * Stamina potion (1,2,3,4)
 * Ring of dueling(1,2,3,4,5,6,7,8)
 * Earth talisman (swaps to 'Withdraw-2' if and only if '2' was the most recently used 'Withdraw-X' quantity

+### Highlight Binding necklace
+Highlights 'Binding necklace' in your inventory upon selected criteria:
+* Off (turn the feature off)
+* Equipped (if you do not have an item equipped in your amulet slot)
+* 25 (if the trade screen displays your trading partner has 25 free inventory slots)
+* 26 (if the trade screen displays your trading partner has 26 free inventory slots)

+### Highlight Ring of dueling
+Highlights all 'Ring of dueling(8)' in the bank interface with a red border if you do not have an item equipped in your ring slot.

+### Highlight Trade Sent
+Highlights chat box with a red border to indicate there is currently not an active trade request.
+Upon successfully sending a trade offer request, the border will change to green.

 ### Customizable shift-click
 Allows customization of shift-clicks on items.
 A clone of the existing 'Customizable shift-click' in RuneLite to make use of the enhanced shift-click input listener.
 However, rather than completely cloning the entire framework, I simply limited the customization of shift-click items to the ones associated with essence running.
 These can be configured in the plugin directly: